josejhkim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to view the wedding overview.
-2. WeddingHero retrieves the overview details of the current active wedding, including the number of tables, guests and list of guests.
+2. WeddingHero retrieves the overview details of the current active wedding, including the number of tables, persons and list of person s.
 3. WeddingHero displays the wedding overview information.
 4. Use case ends.